Akhziv/SYSTEM_PROGRAMMING_2/README.md

  - Require minimal setup.
 Ideally any server with [docker](https://www.docker.com/) installed should be sufficient.
  - Automatic and error-proof re-deployment when new infrastructure code is available.
  - Runs without human intervention.
-The services should
+The services should stay running unless explici